Varming73/ticktick-mcp/README.md

 - "List all tasks in my personal project"
 - "Mark the task 'Buy groceries' as complete"
 - "Create a new project called 'Vacation Planning' with a blue color"
+- "Update my 'Work' project to use kanban view and change the color to green"
 - "When is my next deadline in TickTick?"

 ### Task Filtering Queries